Thematic Analysis of Research paper

 Biased media sources

-For instance, the Researcher intends to look for data such as changes in terminology that fits more appropriately under the term uncertainty rather than under distrust of experts.
+For example, the Researcher wishes to seek evidence such as changes in terminology that would be better classified as uncertainty rather than expert distrust.

 In the result section, you need to identify the theme and understand its meaning.
 The conclusion section consists of the main arguments.
 While writing the conclusion section you need to demonstrate the way the technique which you have used for analysis helps in answering research questions.

 Thematic analysis is considered to be an effective approach that research utilizes for analyzing people’s opinions, experiences, and knowledge about a set of Qualitative data, for an instant transcript of the interview, survey responses, etc.

 A few research Questions which you can utilize for answering are:

 - How patients do perceive doctors’ behaviors in a hospital setting?